pawanpaudel93/scrapy-ipfs-filecoin/README.md

 	FILES_STORE = 'pn://files' # For Moralis
 	```

-3. For Feed storage to store the output of scraping, set FEED_STORAGES as following:
+3. For Feed storage to store the output of scraping as json, csv, json, jsonlines, jsonl, jl, csv, xml, marshal, pickle etc set FEED_STORAGES as following for the desired output format:

 	```python
 	from scrapy_ipfs_filecoin.feedexport import get_feed_storages